flokleiser/nextjs-flo/README.md

 - [ ] Style title page

+    - [ ] Auto hover on page reload

+    - [ ] Change to image on small screen

     - [ ] Idea: make sliced cards fly in

     - [ ] Look into alpha masks using css --> only non transparent part hoverable